Engee documentation

 To say, within thine own deep

-\s means a whitespace character.
+\s means a space character.

-\S means NE non-space character
+\S means NOT an impenetrable character

-And so [\s\S] means any character.
+Which means [\s\S] means any character.

 In [ ]: